 This PVI is then used to allocate Rake between Participating Operators.
 The Rake for each Hand is allocated to the Participating Operator per that Participating Operator’s Player, in the ratio of that Player’s PVI times Rake for the session.

 1.6.1.
-The Rake generated for each Hand shall be notionally apportioned to those Participating Operators who have Players playing in the Hand in the same proportion that those Participation Operator’s Players lost amount in the Total Pot of a Hand.
-For the avoidance of doubt, wagers placed but not called do not form part of the Pot, and are not subject to Rake charges for the purposes of undertaking any calculation under this Rule 2.6.
+The Rake generated for each Hand shall be notionally apportioned to those Participating Operators who have Players playing in the Hand in the same proportion as the amount that those Participating Operator’s players had contributed to the Total Pot of the Hand.
+For the avoidance of doubt, wagers placed but not called do not form part of the Pot, and are not subject to Rake charges for the purposes of undertaking any calculation under this Rule 1.6.

 1.6.2.
-The Loser Take All Contribution Method shall only be used by Participating Operators for the purpose of determining the extent of any cash rewards that may be allocated to their Players, whether in the form of Rake back, bonuses, or otherwise, and subject to any and all other Rules controlling the allocation of any such rewards.
-For the avoidance of doubt, under no circumstances whatsoever, shall any Participating Operator allocate any type of cash reward (such as Rake back and bonuses by way of non-limiting example) to any Player, on any basis, other than in terms of the Loser Take All Contribution Method Rule.
+The Contributed Method shall only be used by Participating Operators for the purpose of determining the extent of any cash rewards that may be allocated to their Players, whether in the form of Cashback, bonuses, or otherwise, and subject to any and all other Rules controlling the allocation of any such rewards.
+For the avoidance of doubt, under no circumstances whatsoever, shall any Participating Operator allocate any type of cash reward (such as Cashback and bonuses by way of non-limiting example) to any Player, on any basis, other than in terms of the Contributed Method Rule.